 Broadwater Conservation District is located in Townsend, Montana.
 Townsend is home to roughly 2,000 people and is located in South Western Montana, about 35 miles from Helena, the state capital.
 The Conservation District was formed in 1946 and is one of 58 Conservation District’s operating in the state of Montana.

-The Broadwater Conservation District focuses on many endeavors including natural resource projects, environmental and agricultural programs, and education.
+The Broadwater Conservation District focuses on many endeavors including environmental and agricultural programs, natural resource projects and education.
 The Broadwater Conservation District also administers the Natural Streambed and Land Preservation Act (aka 310 Law).

 Broadwater Conservation District works closely with Montana Fish, Wildlife & Parks, Natural Resources and Conservation Services, Department of Environmental Quality, U.S. Forest Service, Montana Department of Transportation, and many other agencies.

 With the help of these partnerships, the Broadwater Conservation District is able to secure grants to serve and promote responsible use of our community’s natural resources.
 We serve a wide variety of members including landowners, area schools, ranchers, agriculture producers, community organizations, institutions, government agencies, and cultural groups.